-- Corporate banking provides banking solutions to multinational companies and other financial institutions. - Retail and Commercial banking provides banking solutions to individuals, small businesses, partnerships and commercial entities among others. - Treasury conducts the Group's financial advisory and securities trading activities. - · Non-Interest banking provides solutions that are consistent with Islamic laws and guided by Islamic economics - · Sterling SPV business objective is to raise or borrow money by the issue of bonds or other debt instruments
+- · Corporate banking provides banking solutions to multinational companies and other financial institutions. - Retail and Commercial banking provides banking solutions to individuals, small businesses, partnerships and commercial entities among others. - · Non-Interest banking provides solutions that are consistent with Islamic laws and guided by Islamic economics - · Sterling SPV business objective is to raise or borrow money by the issue of bonds or other debt instruments